CS-5302/CS-5302-Project-Group-15/README.md

 ## User Instructions

-You can access SymptoCare by running the *SMTS_deploy.ipynb* notebook.
-You can find a comprehensive step-by-step video guide on how to use the app by clicking [here](https://drive.google.com/file/d/1w0ozMUCpgf2rCODQ6N_CH3fSxCJ7v40s/view?usp=drive_link).
+You can access SymptoCare by running the [SMTS_deploy.ipynb](https://github.com/CS-5302/CS-5302-Project-Group-15/blob/main/SMTS_deploy.ipynb) notebook.
+You can also find a comprehensive step-by-step video guide on how to use the app by clicking [here](https://drive.google.com/file/d/1w0ozMUCpgf2rCODQ6N_CH3fSxCJ7v40s/view?usp=drive_link).

 To gain a better understanding of how our GitHub repository works, click [here](https://drive.google.com/file/d/1GZwShpsGaDuEwNFpOqt5Xy85RCB7N1ZW/view?usp=drive_link) to watch another video guide.